 Personal Jurisdiction.
 Unlike Maryland, directors and senior officers of a Delaware corporation are subject to personal jurisdiction in Delaware with respect to any civil action or proceeding brought in the State of Delaware, by or on behalf of, or against such corporation, in which such director or officer is a necessary or proper party, or in any action or proceeding against such director or officer for violation of a duty in such capacity, whether or not such person continues to serve as such director or officer at the time suit is commenced (Del.
 Code Ann. tit.
 10, §3114).
 In Maryland, corporations and REITs must appoint one resident agent (§2-108(a)).
-A resident agent's resignation becomes effective (a) at the time it is filed with SDAT if the corporation has already appointed a successor resident agent or (b) ten days after the SDAT filing if the corporation has not yet appointed a successor resident agent (§2-108(d)).
-Directors (and trustees of a trust REIT), whether elected, serving or both, are deemed to have consented to the appointment of the resident agent of the corporation (or trust REIT) or, if there is no appointed resident agent, the SDAT, as an agent on which service of process may be made in any civil action or proceeding brought in the State of Maryland (a) by or on behalf of, or against, the corporation (or the trust REIT) and to which the director is a necessary or proper party, or (b) against the director in an Internal Corporate Claim (CJP, §6-102.1).
+A resident agent's resignation becomes effective (1) at the time it is filed with SDAT if the corporation has already appointed a successor resident agent (§2-108(d)).
+Directors (and trustees of a trust REIT), whether elected, serving or both, are deemed to have consented to the appointment of the resident agent of the corporation (or trust REIT) or, if there is no appointed resident agent, the SDAT, as an agent on which service of process may be made in any civil action or proceeding brought in the State of Maryland (1) by or on behalf of, or against, the corporation (or the trust REIT) and to which the director is a necessary or proper party, or (2) against the director in an Internal Corporate Claim (CJP, §6-102.1).